Dr CHANDRA Yanto 蔡振榮博士

 Current Management Issues in the Social Sector

-Chandra previously held academic appointments at the City University of Hong Kong (Departments of Public Policy and Management), University of Leeds (UK) and the University of Amsterdam (Netherlands) business schools.
-He was a winner of multiple teaching awards in Hong Kong and best paper awards internationally.
+Chandra was previously Associate Professor at the City University of Hong Kong (Departments of Public Policy and Management), and prior to this Assistant Professor at the University of Leeds (UK) and the University of Amsterdam (Netherlands) business schools.
+He won multiple teaching awards in Hong Kong.
 He held a visiting position at the Georgia State University’s Andrew Young School of Policy Studies.
-Prior to these, he spent around seven years in the advisory role in a large bank (e.g., HSBC) in Hong Kong, and consulting firms (e.g., Ernst & Young) in Singapore and Jakarta.
+Prior to these, he spent around seven years in the advisory role in a large bank (e.g., Assistant Vice President in Risk Analytics at HSBC) in Hong Kong, and consulting firms (e.g., Auditor at Ernst & Young) in Singapore and Jakarta.

 Social Entrepreneurship and Public Management

 Sustainability (e.g., impact or ESG investing, responsible production/consumption)

 Behavioral Public Policy (e.g., public support on sustainable products)

 Computational Social Sciences (e.g., topic modeling, computational linguistics)